Recap: KubeCon Europe 2022 - Back to In-Person Events

 Wrap-up

-Valencia was a solid location - good food, architecture, and culture outside the conference hours.
-KubeCon Europe 2022 showed the community is still going strong despite recent challenges.
+Valencia was a solid location with good food, architecture, and culture outside the conference hours.
 Looking forward to the next one.